-Toccoa Falls College undergraduate students with a 2.75 GPA may petition to the Chair of their department and the Dean of the School of Graduate Studies during their Senior year to enroll in and receive credit as major or open electives, for up to two (2) designated MAOL courses.
+Toccoa Falls College undergraduate students with a 2.75 GPA may petition to the Chair of their department during their Senior year to enroll in and receive credit as major or open electives, for up to two (2) designated MAOL courses.
 The School of Graduate Studies determines qualifying courses.
 Students should complete a Graduate Studies application and will pay additional fees as determined by the College.
 Upon successful completion of these MAOL courses, they could be counted toward the required 33 credit hours for graduation once a student has been fully accepted into the MAOL program.

-Graduate Courses Available for Cross-Creditin g

-MAMFT/ MACM

-No. Title: Cre

-MFT 513 Worldview, Professional Identity and Ethics 3

-MFT 523 Biopsychosocial and Spiritual Development 3

-MFT 543 Foundational Skills for Counseling and MFT 3

-MFT 563 Multiculturalism and Diversity 3

-MFT 593 Spirituality in Marriage and Family 3

-MFT 643 Premarital and Marital Counseling 3

-MAOL - Open Ele ectives:

-No. Title: Credit

-LED 503 Christian Leadership and Work 3

-LED 513 Foundations of Organizational Leadership 3

-LED 623 Organizational Communication 3

-LED 633 Leading People and Teams 3

-MAOL - Business Electives:

-No. Title: Credit

-MAN 623 Strategic Management 3

-MAN 633 Knowledge Management 3
+Graduate Courses Available for Cross-Crediting MAMFT/ MACM Course Code: Title: Title: MFT 513 Worldview, Professional Identity and Ethics (Spring Session A) 3 MFT 523 Biopsychosocial and Spiritual Development (Spring Session A) 3 MFT 543 Foundational Skills for Counseling and MFT (Fall Session B) 3 MFT 563 Multiculturalism and Diversity (Spring Session A) 3 MFT 593 Spirituality in Marriage and Family (Fall & Spring Session A) 3 MFT 643 Premarital and Marital Counseling Premarital and Marital Counseling (Fall Session B) 3 CSG 503 Care and Counseling Ministry (Spring Session A) 3 MAOL - Open Ele ctives: Course Code: Title: Credit: LED 503 Christian Leadership and Work (Fall Session A) 3 LED 513 Foundations of Organizational Leadership (Fall Session B) 3 LED 623 Organizational Communication (Spring Session A) 3 3 LED 633 Leading People and Teams (Spring Session B) 3 MAOL - Business Electives: Course Code: Title: Credit: MAN 623 Strategic Management (Fall Session B) 3 3 MAN 633 Knowledge Management (Spring Session B) 3